Sixth Annual HPAAC Gala

 Location: Elizabeth Ann Seton Parish Hall, 2035 W. 15th Street, Hastings, MN 55033

-Gala Ticket Locations: tickets are available at BreakAway Arts, Hastings YMCA, and Orange Dragon Art Gallery
+Gala Ticket Locations: tickets are available online now.
+They are also available at BreakAway Arts, and Orange Dragon Art Gallery.

 Bead sellers will be strolling the Gala hall from 6 until the start of the live auction and beads are $10 a strand or three (3) for $25.
 Each player may purchase a maximum of three (3) strands.
 This simple and fun game has participants standing and placing their hands on either their head or their “tail.”
 A coin is flipped and, if it lands on head, all the tails need to give up a strand of beads or sit down when they have used their final chance.
 The last player standing is the winner.